As of April 1st, 2019, it’s no longer free to pollute in Canada.

 In an interview with CBC, Nobel Prize-winning economist Paul Romer said, “If you just commit to a tax on the usage of fuels that directly or indirectly release greenhouse gases, and then you make that tax increase steadily in the future … people will see that there’s a big profit to be made from figuring out ways to supply energy where they can do it without incurring the tax.”

 Therefore, now that we must find new ways to lower our carbon emissions, let’s do it together.
 CRS Automotive will help you when it comes to your car.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shops in Hamilton today!